 ArtfulHome.com is an online art gallery for North American artists which features all types of artwork and handmade decorations for the home.
-Whether you’re looking to sell furniture, glass art, jewelry, or traditional wall art, Artful Home is the place to do it.
+Whether you’re looking to sell furniture, glass art, jewelry, traditional wall art, or even apparel, Artful Home is the place to do it.

 Pricing and features of ArtfulHome.com

-If you want to be an Artful Home artist, it’ll cost you $300 per year, plus a $35 jury fee when you apply.
-Not all artists will be accepted, but you may re-apply as often as you’d like (as long as you’re willing to pay the jury fee each time).
+If you want to be an Artful Home artist, it’ll cost a $35 jury fee to apply.
+If approved, you’ll also pay a one-time fee of $300 to be added to the site.
+Not all artists will be accepted, but you may re-apply by paying another jury fee as often as you’d like.

 In addition to the jury fee and membership fee, you will also pay a 50% commission fee when any of your artwork sells.

-If you’re thinking that all of those fees together seem a little extreme, there’s a reason for the higher cost: every artist who joins will benefit from Artful Home’s direct mail marketing campaigns, art catalogs, email newsletters, and other advertising efforts—and those things DO cost money.
+If you’re thinking that all of those fees together seem like a lot, there’s a reason for the higher cost: every artist who joins will benefit from Artful Home’s direct mail marketing campaigns, art catalogs, email newsletters, and other advertising efforts—and those things DO cost money.

 Naturally, not all of the artists on Artful Home will be featured or included in every promotion, or in every catalog, but the net result is still more exposure for your art.